MaudGes/Aloe_Project/README.md

 - Between Sales and Clients : "code_cip_id".
 The CIP code is a unique identifier for pharmaceutical establishments.
 - Between Salesrep and Sales : "salesrep_id"

-The project is not finished yet, however, by the bootcamp's requirements, the data visualisation will be made in tableau.
-Once everything is done, I will add a link to
+To deepen the analysis, data visualisation will be made in tableau.
-Tableau public to allow everyone to see the results !

 Thank you!